About me

 • Men and our emotional life

-• Our relationships with ourselves and others
+• Relationships with ourselves and others

 • Self-worth and self-esteem